Basic Blackjack Cheat Sheet & Strategies

 Why are there no rules to take insurance or to surrender?

-As a general rule, if played perfectly, you should never have to take insurance on a potential Blackjack.
+Generally, if played perfectly, you should never have to take insurance on a potential Blackjack.

-The odds of the dealer getting a Blackjack is far smaller than you losing half your bet.
+The odds of the dealer getting a Blackjack variation is far smaller than you losing half your bet.
 Sure, it happens sometimes, but mostly you’ll lose half your cash.

 So it’s just better to go for it.